 HVAC Mechanic I, Facilities Management Services-2005456

-The HVAC Mechanic will perform work such as maintaining, repairing and operating HVAC equipment including reciprocating and centrifugal chillers, self-contained air conditioning units, refrigeration equipment in laboratories and dining service facilities, fan coil units, air handling units and fans.
+The HVAC Mechanic will perform work such as maintaining, repairing and operating HVAC equipment including reciprocating chillers, self-contained air conditioning units, refrigeration equipment in laboratories and dining service facilities, fan coil units, air handling units and fans.
 This role will be responsible for making adjustments and repairs to pneumatic, electric and electronic control components.
 Monitor and control equipment via computer interfaces.
 Requisition job parts and supplies.
 Inspect and monitor maintenance and repair functions and system equipment operations.
 Perform other duties as required, including operation of on and off-road utility vehicles and trucks.
 This employee will read and interpret blue prints and schematic diagrams, and must have familiarity with building codes.

 The selected candidate for this position must have the ability to move and work in confined spaces, up and down ladders and to work from ladders, scaffolding and bucket truck platform.
 This person must also pass a physical exam for clearance to wear a respirator when working near hazardous environments.
 The HVAC Mechanic will require travel to jobs over a 93-acre campus with many hills and stairs, and will occasionally work outside during inclement conditions.
 This position will be required to operate on and off road vehicle or light trucks on support of assigned work.
 Must have the ability to lift 40 pounds from ground to overhead.

 The ideal candidate for this position will be able to work effectively with other crafts employees and deal with difficult people effectively.
 Must be a member of, or agree to join Local #95, International Union of Operating Engineers.
 This person must have the willingness to work shifts, overtime and call-out work.

 The successful candidate must obtain all background clearances as may be required by Pennsylvania Act 153.